ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 **BigQueryMetastoreClientFactory**

-* Checks the given uri is acceptable for Big Query.
+* Checks the given uri is acceptable for BigQuery.
 * Returns a new instance of the `BigQueryMetastoreClient`.